 Another time, a girl asked me if I wanted to cook dinner together, and we spent our overlapping time together.

-In Aranyaprathet, right as Jazi and I were going to start driving away in our tuk tuk, two random travelers asked if they could squeeze in for the ride to the border, and they were lovely!
+In Aranyaprathet, right as Jazi and I were going to start driving away in our tuk tuk, two random travellers asked if they could squeeze in for the ride to the border, and they were lovely!
 One of them even helped Jazi and I get transportation from the Cambodian border to Siem Reap.

-In Chiang Mai, I asked two random French guys (hey hey Paul & Henry) if they wanted to share a tuk tuk into the city with me, and we (plus Kyle, whom we met at a restaurant just by saying hi and asking him to join us for lunch) traveled for about a week together.
+In Chiang Mai, I asked two random French guys (hey hey Paul & Henry) if they wanted to share a tuk tuk into the city with me, and we (plus Kyle, whom we met at a restaurant just by saying hi and asking him to join us for lunch) travelled for about a week together.

 There are plenty of opportunities to make friends if you just put yourself out there a little bit, which can be scary, but never ends horribly!

 At the end of the day, how you meet people doesn’t matter, so go ahead and ask everyone in sight where they’re from or their favourite colour or whatever, really!

 In Pai, I literally said, “Hey, how are you?” to a guy I was walking by in my hostel, and I ended up spending the night with him and his lovely friends.